ImperialFerretCoders/ModJam4/README.md

 using 8 algae and a log in the middle.
 The only structure currently available is a 3x3 30m tunnel, with log walls and frequent torches.

+Most of the features planned for this mod have not yet been implemented, the idea is to make an interface/method to create much more powerful and complex kernels.

 ##Development Setup
 1. Clone the repo somewhere, change directory to it
 2. ```gradlew setupDecompWorkspace```